CESET accelerates science, engineering, and technology development with integrated education and workforce impact

 Researchers at UC Berkeley and Lawrence Berkeley National Laboratory (LBL) are longstanding leaders in electrochemical science and engineering research, education, and innovation, beginning with the invention of the field of Electrochemical Engineering by pioneers Charles Tobias and John Newman.

-The Center for Electrochemical Science, Engineering, and Technology (CESET) is world-leading and world-changing effort in electrochemistry that achieves societal impact by tightly coupling and synergizing across efforts in basic to applied science and engineering research, technology development and entrepreneurship, education and workforce development, and collaborative technoeconomic analysis to inform policy and research.
+The Center for Electrochemical Science, Engineering, and Technology (CESET) is a world-leading and world-changing effort in electrochemistry that achieves societal impact by tightly coupling and synergizing across efforts in basic to applied science and engineering research, technology development and entrepreneurship, education and workforce development, and collaborative technoeconomic analysis to inform policy and research.

 The team is particularly focused on science and technology underlying sustainable energy and the decarbonization of the economy, including clean electrochemical energy storage via batteries and hydrogen fuel necessary to prevent catastrophic climate change, carbon-neutral manufacturing, and carbon-capture technology.